 Euxoa pallidimacula Lafontaine, 1987

-Euxoa pallidimacula is a medium-size Euxoa (FW length 14–18 mm) with, as the name suggests, a pale gray-tan forewing with a dark median line and pale filling of the orbicular and reniform spots that flies in dry steppe during the early summer.
+Euxoa pallidimacula is a medium-sized Euxoa (FW length 14–18 mm) that flies in dry steppe during the early summer.
+As the name suggests, it has a pale gray-tan forewing with a dark median line and pale filling of the orbicular and reniform spots.
 The ground color varies slightly from pallid to medium-dark gray-tan, lightly suffused with dark scales.
 The dominant dark mark is the gray median line, but the terminal and distal subterminal areas are also darker gray.
 The basal and antemedial lines are similar, dark gray, double with components of unequal strength filled with the ground color.
-The antmedial line has darker lateral and weaker medial components and is slightly irregular and angled slightly toward the outer margin.
+The antemedial line has darker lateral and weaker medial components and is slightly irregular and angled slightly toward the outer margin.
 The median line is dark gray, prominent, moderately diffuse and moderately wide, slightly angled below the reniform spot where there is a focal concave defect in the medial edge.
 The postmedial line is dark, toothed on the veins, usually double with a light gray outer component, drawn basad on the costa, smoothly convex or laterally blunted around the reniform spot, and angled slightly toward the base below the level of the cell.
-The subterminal line is pale tan, slightly irregular with a moderate W-mark on veins M3 and CuA1.
+The subterminal line is pale tan, slightly irregular with a moderate "W" mark on veins M3 and CuA1.
 It is preceded by a dark gray shade, strongest on and near the costa.
 The terminal line is dark gray, thin or a series of spots.
 The fringe is similar to the terminal area.
 The orbicular and reniform spots often lack dark outlines—the orbicular spot is partially lined with dark gray in a few specimens— and are filled with a pale gray-tan.
 The orbicular spot is oval, fairly small.
 The reniform spot is kidney-shaped, moderate-sized but fading into the adjacent median area laterally.
 No claviform spot is present.
-The hindwing is tan-gray with slighly darker gray margin, discal spot, and terminal line.
+The hindwing is tan-gray with slightly darker gray margin, discal spot, and terminal line.
 The hindwing fringe is white with a tan base.
 The head and thorax match the forewing color and lack dark marks.
 A frontal tubercle is present.
 The male antenna is biserrate with long fasciculae.
 Euxoa pallidimacula is a member of the subgenus Euxoa.

 This species can be recognized by its early summer flight, pallid forewing color with gray lines dominated by the median line, and relatively inconspicuous pale-filled forewing spots.
 It is very close in appearance to Euxoa setonia, a more widespread and common species that usually flies in forests.
 They differ mainly in the darkness and strength of the markings, with E. setonia being darker tan with dark transverse lines and often with yellowish filling of the spots.
 Males of these species differ structurally in the orientation of the saccular extension of the valve, which is visible after brushing the scales from the end of the abdomen.
 Those of E. pallidimacula are straight and are parallel to the ventral valve margin, while those of E. setonia are curved slightly ventrad away from the valve.
 Other light gray-tan early-season Euxoa species with which E. pallidimacula fly are either less strongly marked with dark, such as Euxoa scotogrammoides, or have stronger dark markings with dark outlines of the spots.
 An example of the latter is Euxoa terrenus, a dark brown species in forests that is paler in arid habitats.